-The RSK is the first complete bamboo frame shelter kit to use standard relief tarpaulins.
+The RSK is the first complete bamboo frame shelter kit for standard relief tarpaulins.

 This breakthrough in shelter construction is only possible due to the strength and efficiency of its reciprocal frame roof; a simple innovation that enables people to prepare for and respond to large scale disasters.